 When he returned with a lantern, he discovered the crime scene.
 Investigators believed the Ripper had intended to mutilate her body but at Louis’ departure, fled the scene.

 Born in 1942, Catherine Eddowes moved across England a few times before moving to London with her boyfriend, Thomas Conway, with whom she had three children.

 By 1880 she had abandoned her family, took to drink, and was living with a new partner in a common lodging house.

 Catherine picked up odd jobs to make money and turned to casual prostitution to support her alcohol habit.

-After being picked up by police for public drunkenness on the night of the 29th of September in 1888, she was released from jail at 1:30 am and told to go home.
+After being picked up on Aldgate High Street by police constable Robinson of the City of London Police for public drunkenness on the night of September 29th 1888, she was released from jail at 1:30 am and told to go home.